rdynsxtrs/rn6src/README.md

 # rnx4src-x86

-This repository contains the source code of updates packages for the old ReadyNAS systems running RAIDiator 4.x (ideally 4.2.31).
+This repository contains the source code of updates packages for ReadyNAS systems running ReadyNAS OS 6.10.x.

 ## Directory structure